Saturday, July 27, 2024

 Since your head will be close to dust entry points during this process, you must wear a respirator rated for hazardous dusts while you work and as much as possible at all other times, until you are finished.

 Progress can be judged by laying out mirrors for a fixed time and assessing the amount of dust they accumulate using a strong light such as a gooseneck desk lamp.
 This method can be used with multiple simultaneously exposed, identical, numbered mirrors to obtain spatial information about dust infiltration.
 One mirror in each corner of the room and in each corner of each window and door seems to suffice, but if you are not making progress, use more.
 You may have to hang some mirrors from map pins.
 Diagramming helps; locate the worst corner and then refine your estimate of where the entry point is by examining the diagonal greater-than relationships.
 Gravity, ambient electric fields, the updraft behind the refrigerator, your own dust-raising activities (notably running the vacuum cleaner and pouring powders), and any large grounded appliances can distort the observed spatial pattern.
+A diverse mixture of particle sizes on the mirror indicates resuspended old dust, not newly entered dust.
+Close to the entry point, dust is small, numerous, and irregularly spaced; dust that has travelled far from the entry point is larger, sparser, and more regularly spaced.
 Be open minded and don’t get hung up on one explanation of how the dust is getting in.
-This job is actually not a bad introduction to the scientific method.

 A mirror suitable for elevated sampling locations